SkycoinProject/hardware-wallet-daemon/README.md

 Perform these actions before releasing:

 - Open a terminal window and run Skywallet emulator.
 Wait for emulator UI to display.
+- Connect SkyWallet device
-- From a separate trminal window run the test suite as follows, and make sure that all the integration tests are passing.
+- From a separate terminal window run the test suite as follows, and make sure that all the integration tests are passing.
 ```sh
 make lint
 make check
 ```
-- Close emulator and plug Skywallet device.
-Run the same command another time.

 ##### Run transaction tests